strefler/project_interfaces/README.md

 You can specify the mappingfile and a directory with MIF files.
 It will produce AR6 compatible outputfiles with a given prefix and will also rename the model name (to be consistent with your model registration).

+If required, the script will produce only *one* output file with all scenarios (the flag `GENERATE_SINGLE_OUTPUT`).
+This can easily be copied to the submission template.

 ### Submission